 The Department of Public Works and Transportation (DPW&T) continues to operate essential para-transit services, including medical appointments, trips for dialysis patients, and senior trips for grocery shopping.
-They will also maintain critical repairs of County roads, bridges and traffic signals.
+They will also maintain construction projects and critical repairs of County roads, bridges, and traffic signals.

 **If YOU ARE NOT FEELING WELL, DO NOT TAKE PUBLIC TRANSPORTATION.
 This is for your personal safety and the safety of our public transportation drivers.
-Call your healthcare provider immediately and ask for guidance and assistance.
+Call a healthcare provider and ask for guidance and assistance.

-For the latest updates on TheBus service modifications, visit: Map Schedules
+Visit our webpage for the latest updates on TheBus service modifications.